dipakvwarade/dipakvwarade/README.md

 - 💞️ I’m looking to collaborate on anything related to Teclo Cloud
 - 📫 How to reach me  https://www.linkedin.com/in/dipakwarade
 - I'm training folks on weekend on "TelcoCloud" you may want to join our newsletter - https://www.linkedin.com/newsletters/7162546832793927680
+- If you are interested to learn "TelcoCloud" Please register here - https://forms.gle/dsMVUQXjuWMSSzSB8
 <!---
 dipakvwarade/dipakvwarade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.